williamtong/TILDA_defect_classification/README.md

 2. The dearth of defect class samples is clearly a direct cause of inferior results (e.g. holes).
 One way to just artificially increase the weights of these samples so the model will pay more attention to them.
 However, this will be done at the expense of accuracy for the other classes.
 Another possible avenue to explore is to train a Generative Adversarial Network (GAN) to generate more defect samples.
 However, this work will require probably a lot more effort than building these two models so far, so the business case must justify it to proceed.

+(NB:  Number 1 above has been done with promising preliminary results.
+They are being analyzed and written up.
+Stay tuned.)

 **_SHAPLEY value analysis_**